Louisville police officer who shot Breonna Taylor to be fired: U.S. media

 Taylor’s boyfriend, who was with her when police burst into the home, fired once at what he said he believed were intruders.
 Three police officers responded with 32 shots, six of which struck Taylor, killing her.

-Detective Myles Cosgrove, one of the officers who shot Taylor, and Detective Joshua Jaynes, who prepared the search warrant for the raid, said in a statement quoted by the New York Times nyti.ms/3rChqVx that each had received notices of termination.
+Lawyers for Detective Myles Cosgrove, one of the officers who shot Taylor, and Detective Joshua Jaynes, who prepared the search warrant for the raid, said in a statement quoted by the New York Times that each had received notices of termination.

+Cosgrove and Jaynes have been on administrative reassignment during the investigation, the newspaper reported.

+Jaynes’ pre-termination letter, from interim chief Yvette Gentry, accused him of breaching department policies around truthfulness and preparing for a warrant’s execution, according to the Washington Post.

 The Louisville Metro Police Department did not comment when contacted by Reuters.